oasis-tcs/codelist-genericode/README.md

 - `xsd` - W3C XML Schema structural constraints

 Support files:
-- `produceGenericode.*` - publishing and packaging process files converting XML to end-user PDF and HTML documents
+- `produceGenericode.*` - GitHub action publishing and packaging process files converting XML to end-user PDF and HTML documents
-- `realta*` - publishing support files
+- `realta*` - publishing process support files

 ## Preview results

-Intermediate edits saved to the `doc/genercode.xml` file can be previewed instantly in a browser on your local computer.
+Intermediate edits saved to the local `doc/genercode.xml` file can be previewed instantly in a browser on your computer.
 It is recommended that one do this to establish their edits are satisfactory before checking in to GitHub to trigger the published results.

-Note that the preview HTML presents the PDF images and so the images are dramatically oversized.
+Note that the preview HTML presents the high-resolution PDF images, not the low-resolution HTML images and so the images are dramatically oversized in the browser window.
 This is not the case for the published HTML returned from GitHub.

 Once the XML has been opened in the browser, it is necessary only to refresh the browser window after each save of the XML edits.
-It is not necessary to go through the drag-and-drop or open requests.
+It is not necessary to go through again the drag-and-drop or open requests.

 Opening the XML in Windows:
 - drag and drop the XML source onto Internet Explorer, or "right-click, Open with..., Internet Explorer"